kykitus/Gameaboutreader/README.md

 But it isn't finished yet

-So until proabably June, you have excluive oppurtunity to see this exclusive content of exclusive variable names
+So until proabably June, you have exclusive oppurtunity to see this exclusive content of exclusive variable names